SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-18-vaccine-names.md

       RNA".
     - The vaccine compound id often uses an abbreviation of the company's name, which in this case is of course "mRNA".
   - The J&amp;J vaccine is JNC-78436735.
+The "JN" part is because it was developed by Janssen, their vaccine subsidiary.
+And yes, Johnson &amp; Johnson has a subsidiary named Janssen because nothing real is ever allowed to be simple and straightforward.
   - The AstraZeneca/Oxford vaccine is&hellip; nothing I particularly care about.
 - __Generic Name:__ In the US, the FDA assigns a name that is deliberately not copyrighted, so anybody can use it.
 They're generally sort of neutral sounding, designed so that it's hard to mis-hear them and mistake them for another medication.
-  One drug I worked on, a proteasome inhibitor for use in certain blood cancers, got called ["bortezomib"](https://pubchem.ncbi.nlm.nih.gov/compound/Bortezomib) because it was a boronate compound inhibiting the proteasome.
+  One drug I worked on, a proteasome inhibitor for use in certain blood cancers, got called ["bortezomib"](https://pubchem.ncbi.nlm.nih.gov/compound/Bortezomib) because it was a boronate proteasome inhibitor.
 Nice.
 (Before that, it had compound ids PS-341, LDP-341, and MLN-341 as it changed owners.)
   - The Pfizer vaccine is designated "tozinameran", for no particularly obvious reason.
 I guess it doesn't sound like anything else, at least.